SETO INLAND SEA

 More recently, Teshima became the center of a major scandal involving the worst case of illegal dumping of industrial waste in Japan.
 A decades-long grassroots movement pushed the nation to enforce tighter environmental standards, and the hazardous waste, consisting mainly of shredded byproducts from automobile manufacturing, is being recycled into slag in a special plant on Naoshima.

-The closest island to Takamatsu, Megijima is less than 3 km2 in size and has a population of just 170.
+The closest island to Takamatsu, Megijima has an area of less than 3 square kilometers and a population of 140.
 Stone walls known as Ohte rise 3 to 4 meters in height along the edge of the village.
-These were originally built more than 150 years ago to protect island homes from winter gales, and they give the community a unique fortress-like appearance.
+These were originally built more than 150 years ago to protect island homes from winter storms, and they give the community a unique fortress-like appearance.

 An observation deck on the island’s highest point offers a panoramic view of the Seto Inland Sea.
-Nearby is an impressive cavern, perhaps used by pirates long ago but now a popular tourist spot linked to the ogres’ den from Momotaro, a Japanese folktale about a hero born from a peach.
-This fact explains the many ogre motifs on the island.
+Nearby is an extensive cavern, perhaps used by pirates long ago but now a popular tourist spot linked to the ogres’ den from Momotaro, a Japanese folktale about a hero born from a peach.

-ust 1 km north of Megijima lies the even smaller island of Ogijima (1.38 km2) with a population of about 180.
+Ogijima, which lies just 1 kilometer north of Megijima, covers an area of 1.38 square kilometers and has a population of 160.
 Narrow lanes weave through the picturesque village that clings to the steep hillside.
 Lacking flat land suited for rice farming, the islanders raised cows instead and rented them out as plow animals to farmers on other islands in return for rice.
 This practice continued until the early 1950s.

 Toyotamahime Shrine, which is visible halfway up the hill behind the port, is dedicated to a deity that ensures safe childbirth, and many expecting couples used to come here to pray.
-On the northern tip of the island stands an elegant stone lighthouse built in 1895.
-In 1957, this was made famous by a popular Japanese movie, Times of Joy and Sorrow.
-It is now a museum.
-Volunteers planted tens of thousands of Narcissus bulbs on the slope nearby, and these draw crowds of flower-loving Japanese when they bloom in February.
+On the northern tip of the island stands an elegant lighthouse built of granite in 1895.
+Once used as the set of a popular movie, it has since been turned into a museum.
+Volunteers planted tens of thousands of Narcissus bulbs on nearby slopes, and these draw many visitors when they bloom in February.